-Students who are classified on on-campus students should purchase textbooks prior to the beginning of class.
+Students should purchase textbooks prior to the beginning of class.
 Textbook requirements are listed on the university's online bookstore located on the Mid-Atlantic Christian University website.
 The cost of books and supplies varies with the number of hours and particular courses for which a student is registered.